 Sometimes God plants difficult people directly in our paths in order to help us grow.
 Like thorns in our flesh, these people prick and poke at us until they rub us raw.
 We learn, painfully, that we just can’t live with them.
 We have to forgive them.
 If we don’t, we find that same kind of person further on down our paths, ready to prick us yet again.

 For me, this person was someone I’ll call the “Nosy Neighbor.”
-Shortly, she’s going to help me illustrate how to apply the “3-fold test of forgiveness.”
-To set the stage, let’s look at our key scripture:
+In short, she helped me learn how to apply a 3-fold test of forgiveness.
+Forgiveness began when the Lord showed me a scripture:

 All this is from God, who reconciled us to himself through Christ, and has given us the ministry of reconciliation; that is, in Christ God was reconciling the world to Himself, not counting their trespasses against them, and entrusting the message of reconciliation to us.
 So we are ambassadors for Christ, since God is making His appeal through us; we entreat you on behalf of Christ, be reconciled to God.